Updated 26 February 2021

-Teaching and research staff can also continue to work from home, in keeping with the terms agreed upon with their supervisors.
+Teaching and research staff must continue to work from home, in keeping with the terms agreed upon with their supervisors.

 These rules also cover cross-border workers, who will still be subject to Swiss social security regardless of the amount of time they spend working from home.*